 Anno is the author of the internationally acclaimed Regional Advantage: Culture and Competition in Silicon Valley and Route 128, which argues that Silicon Valley’s adaptive capacity derives from it decentralized industrial and social structures that support rapid information exchange and innovation.

-She is the author, most recently, of The New Argonauts: Regional Advantage in a Global Economy.
+Her most recent book is The New Argonauts: Regional Advantage in a Global Economy.
 Also published by Harvard University Press, it explores how immigrant engineers and scientists have transferred technology entrepreneurship to regions in China, India, and Taiwan.